RealTimeLogic/Xedge32/doc/source/GettingStarted.rst

 Getting Started
 ================

-To start using Xedge, you need to upload the firmware onto an ESP32-S3 or an ESP32 with PSRAM (for example, the `ESP32 WROVER <https://www.google.com/search?q=esp32+wrover>`_).
+To start using Xedge, you need to upload the firmware onto an ESP32-S3 or an ESP32 with PSRAM (for example, the ESP32 WROVER).
 You can do this using a flashing tool or programming software.
+We suggested purchasing the new improved `ESP32-S3 <https://www.google.com/search?q=esp32-S3>`_ if you do not have a suitable ESP32.

 We offer two options for the firmware: